AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 As of December 2022, the average car buyer has paid above the MSRP (manufacturer retail price) every month since July 2021.

-While the average price of a new car in 2022 was $48,301, the average price of a used car was $28,219.
-Fifty-three percent of car shoppers would like to buy new cars, 32 percent would like to buy used cars, and 15 percent are undecided, according to our research.
+While the average price of a new car as of February 2025 is $48,641,7 the average price of a used car as of December 2024 was $25,565.8 Fifty-three percent of car shoppers would like to buy new cars, 32 percent would like to buy used cars, and 15 percent are undecided, according to our research.

 Conclusion

-Despite the decline in vehicles sold, car ownership in the U.S. isn’t going anywhere.
-In fact, as electric vehicles (EVs) become more commonplace and manufactured by larger players aside from Tesla, we expect a greater number of the most popular vehicles in 2023 to be EVs.
+Vehicle purchases began increasing in the past couple of years, which means car ownership in the U.S. isn’t going anywhere.
+In fact, as electric vehicles (EVs) become more commonplace and are manufactured by larger players aside from Tesla, we expect a greater number of the most popular vehicles in 2025 to be EVs.

 For more information, read our frequently asked questions below, or check out our research on what consumers are looking for in new cars.
 While price is a top factor in buying decisions for 54 percent of car shoppers, most people’s budgets don’t match the average prices of cars.
 Many customers have to sacrifice features they want to buy cars they can afford.
-We hope to see prices decrease in 2023 as supply chains and labor shortages return to pre-pandemic conditions.
+We expect prices increase in 2025 due to newly-implemented tariffs on imported cars, parts, and materials.

 Frequently Asked Questions